 2015 - Scientific and Engineering Achievement - GSD’s Assimilation and Modeling Branch/High Resolution Rapid Refresh (HRRR) Model Team (along with NWS colleagues in NCEP Central Operations and the Environmental Modeling Center) for achieving success for the High-Resolution Rapid Refresh, the first storm-scale model to give forecasters and decision-makers fast, local weather guidance.

-NOAA Bronze Medals
+NOAA Bronze Medals (Federal staff only)

 2020 - Jeff Vanbuskirk for identifying and implementing innovative data center upgrades to increase efficiency and resiliency for Research Supercomputing in NOAA.